 The backward branching process that we will construct differs from the above constructed forward branching process in two ways.
-First, we will reverse the roll of ``failures'' and ``successes.''
+First, we will reverse the role of ``failures'' and ``successes.''
 Secondly, there will be an extra immigrant before reproduction in each generation.
-To make this precises, let $F_{i,k}$ be the number of failures in the sequence $\{\xi_{i,j} \}_{j\geq 1}$ before the $k$-th success.
+To make this precise, let $F_{i,k}$ be the number of failures in the sequence $\{\xi_{i,j} \}_{j\geq 1}$ before the $k$-th success.
 That is,

 (Note that the above definition gives $F_{i,0} = 0$.)
 The backward branching process $\{Z_i\}_{i\geq 0}$ is defined by

 The relevance of the backward branching process to the excited random walk can be seen by examining the hitting times $T_n = \inf \{ k\geq 0: \, X_k = n \}$.
 For $n\geq 1$ and $x \leq n$ let $D_x^n$ be the number of times the random walk jumps left from $x$ to $x-1$ before time $T_n$.
 That is,